json420/degu/doc/degu.util.rst

 .. function:: output_from_input(connection, input_body)

-    Create an RGI output abstraction from an RGI input abstraction.
+    Create an RGI output abstraction instance from an RGI input abstraction.

     This function is especially useful for RGI reverse-proxy applications when building a client request from a server request.